Personal cheat on Docker Basics

 security vulnerabilites.
 It is important to not forget to patch known

-, and fix security holes, like
+vulnerabilities on downloaded docker images, and fix security holes, like

 null root passwords on all downloaded docker images.